cyborg5/IRLib/README.txt

 IRsendJVC	Demonstrates sending a code using JVC protocol which is tricky.
 Samsung36	Demonstrates how to expand the library without recompiling it.
 		Also demonstrates how to handle codes that are longer than 32 bits.
+IRservo		Demonstrates controlling a servo motor using an IR remote IRserial_remote	Demonstrates a Python application that runs on your PC and sends
+		serial data to Arduino which in turn sends IR remote signals.
 Note: I did not port any of the other demo sketches although I may add IRTest later.
 ****************************************************
 The library handles the following protocols: